Hablamos Español Insurance Companies We Work With

 Can my lender require flood insurance, and force-place it if I do not have it?

-Yes.
+Often yes.
 If the building is in a Special Flood Hazard Area and the loan is federally regulated, flood insurance is generally mandatory for the life of the loan.
-If your required coverage lapses or is insufficient, the lender can force-place a policy and bill you, usually at a higher cost and protecting only the loan.
-Keeping flood coverage adequate and continuous avoids that.
+If your required coverage lapses or is insufficient, the lender can typically force-place a policy and bill you, usually at a higher cost and protecting only the loan.
+Keeping flood coverage adequate and continuous helps avoid that.

 RS